aashishgk7760/custom-solutions/README.md

 # custom-solutions

-# How to Dynamically register Fargate Ip's dynamically when the Service is not created as a part of CDK App
+ How to Dynamically register Fargate Ip's dynamically when the Service is not created as a part of CDK App with the help of CDK custom resources